elesandrobornhofen/elesandrobornhofen.github.io/_pages/research.md

 ## Working manuscripts

-⋅⋅* Genetic architecture of inter-specific and -generic grass hybrids by network analysis on multi-omics data
+* Genetic architecture of inter-specific and -generic grass hybrids by network analysis on multi-omics data

-⋅⋅⋅The study elaborates on the use of Markov random fields (MRF) and likelihood-based (REML) multivariate mixed models for multi-omics (genomics, transcriptomics, and metabolomics) integration in forage hybrids.
+   The study elaborates on the use of Markov random fields (MRF) and likelihood-based (REML) multivariate mixed models for multi-omics (genomics, transcriptomics, and metabolomics) integration in forage hybrids.⋅⋅

-⋅⋅* Soybean tolerance to Asian rust (ASR)
+* Soybean tolerance to Asian rust (ASR)

-⋅⋅⋅We investigated the genetic tolerance of soybean to Asian rust.
+   We investigated the genetic tolerance of soybean to Asian rust.
 The motivation lay in the fact that no single control strategy historically yielded stable high control rates at a reasonable cost.
 Tolerance is a mechanism of crop defense well known by farmers and breeders.
-However, its genetics remain poorly understood, especially for the soybean-*P. pachyrhizi* pathosystem.
+However, its genetics remain poorly understood, especially for the soybean-*P. pachyrhizi* pathosystem.⋅⋅

 ## Research projects